 - Related Entries

 Thomas Paine was born on January 29, 1737 to a family of moderate means in Norfolk, England.
 His father was a Quaker and his mother an Anglican, and it is likely Paine was baptized into the Anglican church.
 He had some schooling, although his father forbade him to learn Latin, and at the age of twelve he was withdrawn from school and apprenticed to his father to learn the craft of staymaking.
 When he was in his mid-teens, inspired by the romantic stories of naval life by one of his teachers, Paine twice ran away from home to sea.
 The first time he was intercepted.
 The second time he enlisted on the privateer, the King of Prussia.
 The exact sequence of events over the subsequent ten to fifteen years is unclear.
 He lived in London on and off, but also had periods in Sandwich and in Margate.
 He continued periodically to ply his skills as a staymaker; he may have done some preaching (in the Methodist persuasion); and in 1759 he married a Mary Lambert, who died the following year in childbirth.
-Following his wife's death, he sought his father-in-law's support to take up a career in the excise service.
-He first served as an officer in December 1762, but in August 1765 he was dismissed for ‘stamping’—providing certificates for goods not inspected.
-He wrote formally apologising and seeking re-admission to the service, which was granted.
+Following his wife’s death, he sought his father-in-law’s support to take up a career in the excise service.
+He first served as an officer in December 1762, but in August 1765 he was dismissed.
+Tradition has it that this was for ‘stamping’—providing certificates for goods not inspected.
+New research (in Brent et al) suggests it may have been for whistleblowing.
+He wrote formally seeking re-admission to the service, which was granted.
 While awaiting a posting he taught school in London.
 In 1768 he accepted a posting to Lewes, on the South Coast of England, and he took up lodgings with a Samuel Ollive, a local tobacconist.
 In Lewes he became a member of the debating society—the Headstrong Club—and he was also reputed as a skater and player of bowls.
 Ollive died in July 1769, and Paine took lodgings elsewhere.
-But he sustained his links with the family, and in March 1771 he married the daughter, Elizabeth Ollive (1741-1808) and established himself as part proprietor of the business.
+But he sustained his links with the family, and in March 1771 he married the daughter, Elizabeth Ollive (1741–1808) and established himself as part proprietor of the business.
 The following year he went to London to press the claims of the excisemen for higher pay.
-Although he returned to Lewes, he was sacked by the excise and his marriage and business failed.
+Although he returned to Lewes, he was sacked by the excise and his marriage had failed, and he sold up his business.
 In the final settlement between Paine and his wife he was awarded £400.
 He headed to London, where he secured letters of introduction from Benjamin Franklin, whom he had encountered on an earlier visit to the capital, and embarked in April 1774 for the New World.
 He was carried ashore in Philadelphia in November 1774 suffering from putrid fever, but he survived.